SimScaleGmbH/simscale-sdk-tutorial/tutorial/geometry_upload_and_import.rst

 ==========================

-All simulations in the SimScale platform are built on top of a geometry model, and physics concepts such as material models, boundary conditions and interactions are assigned to geometrical features such as volumes and faces.
+All simulations in the SimScale platform are built on top of a geometry model, and physics concepts such as material models, boundary conditions and interactions are assigned to geometrical elements such as volumes and faces.

 The geometrical model is defined via a CAD file.
 Some of the CAD formats supported in the platform